pingcap/docs/tidb-cloud/serverless-export.md

 > **Note:**
 >
-> Only supported in TiDB Cloud CLI now.
+> You can only export to Azure Blob Storage with TiDB Cloud CLI now.

 ## Export options